 How do I appeal?

-If you want to appeal against a decision against a decision that the Education and Library Board has made about your child you will need to provide us with certain information and documents.
+If you want to appeal against a decision that the Education Authority has made about your child you will need to provide us with certain information and documents.
 The easiest way to do this is to ask for a copy of our ‘How to Appeal’ booklet, which sets out in more detail information about the appeal process and also contains a form that can be completed with all of the relevant information.
-It also contains a checklist of the documents you will need to send to us so that we can register your appeal.
-You can request a copy of this booklet from the Tribunal.
-Contact details are below.
+It also contains a checklist of the documents you will need to send us so that we can register your appeal.
+You can request a copy of this booklet from us (contact details are below).

 |The Special Educational Needs and Disability Tribunal|